History of the College

 More than 60 years ago, Coachella Valley leaders determined the desert was still missing something as its population continued to grow: an institution of higher learning.
 So they reached out to voters, who in April 1958 overwhelmingly decided to create a community college district.

 Where once stood a vineyard and date palm grove sprouted several of the mid-century modern buildings that still stand in the middle of the Palm Desert Campus today.
 In the fall of 1962, College of the Desert welcomed more than 500 students.
 The College proudly graduated its first three students the following June.
 Less than two years later, on June 7, 1964, the College handed out 19 diplomas at its first complete graduation ceremony.
-In May 2019, almost 1,400 Roadrunners were celebrated during Commencement ceremonies held at the Indian Wells Tennis Garden.

 As the Coachella Valley's population has continued to grow, so has College of the Desert.
 In February 2009, the College launched its Mecca/Thermal Campus, which now supports several hundred students annually.
 The site’s newest shining star is the donated Mary Reagan Observatory that houses a 1-meter telescope for student learning.
 Starting in 2019, classes are also offered at the Coachella Library.